KotekKacper/Marvel_Comics_App/README.md

 # Marvel Comics App

 The Marvel Comics App is an Android application that utilizes the Marvel API (https://developer.marvel.com/) to provide users with access to a wide range of comics information.
-It offers a user-friendly interface and incorporates various features for easy searching and browsing.
+It offers a user-friendly interface and incorporates various features for easy searching and browsing as well as saving favourite comics.

 ## Architecture

-The app is developed using Kotlin and follows the MVVM (Model-View-ViewModel) design pattern, ensuring a robust and maintainable codebase.
+The app is developed using Kotlin and follows the MVVM (Model-View-ViewModel) and Dependency Injection (using Hilt library) design patterns, ensuring a robust and maintainable codebase.
 It leverages LiveData to facilitate seamless data updates.
 For handling asynchronous tasks, coroutines are employed, enabling efficient background processing.

 ## Key Features